ROCm/rocprofiler-sdk/source/docs/api-reference/buffered_services.md

 }
 ```

-## Buffer Tracing Record
+## Buffer tracing record

 Unlike callback tracing records, there is no common set of data for each buffer tracing record.
 However,
-many buffer tracing records contain a `kind` field and an `operation` field.
+many buffer tracing records contain a `kind` and an `operation` field.
-The name of a tracing kind can be obtained via the `rocprofiler_query_buffer_tracing_kind_name` function.
-The name of an operation specific to a tracing kind can be obtained via the `rocprofiler_query_buffer_tracing_kind_operation_name`
+You can obtain the value for the `kind` of tracing using `rocprofiler_query_buffer_tracing_kind_name` function and the value for the `operation` specific to a tracing kind using the `rocprofiler_query_buffer_tracing_kind_operation_name`
 function.
-One can also iterate over all the buffer tracing kinds and operations for each tracing kind via the
+You can also iterate over all the buffer tracing `kinds` and `operations` for each tracing kind using the
 `rocprofiler_iterate_buffer_tracing_kinds` and `rocprofiler_iterate_buffer_tracing_kind_operations` functions.

-The buffer tracing record data types can be found in the `rocprofiler-sdk/buffer_tracing.h` header
+The buffer tracing record data types are available in the [rocprofiler-sdk/buffer_tracing.h](https://github.com/ROCm/rocprofiler-sdk/blob/amd-mainline/source/include/rocprofiler-sdk/buffer_tracing.h) header.
-(`source/include/rocprofiler-sdk/buffer_tracing.h` in the [rocprofiler-sdk GitHub repository](https://github.com/ROCm/rocprofiler-sdk)).